 What you do has a direct impact on your lendability.

-Yet in Australia and other parts of the world, such awareness and transparency has been sadly lacking.
+In Australia and other parts of the world, such awareness and transparency has been lacking.
 Credit Scores, whilst used heavily by lenders through services like Equifax, have been hidden behind opaque, expensive walls, such that few know how these black boxes work or what they do effects them.
 There have been no free online services for consumers and very few people, even financially savy people, are aware of their score.

 This is partly due to the credit bureau market being monoplised by the likes of Illion and Experian who actually use different scoring scales.
 One is out of 1000, the other out of 700, so knowing your score is “600” is only helpful if you know which bureau that’s from.